Daniele Comboni: Birth and ordination

-Missionary endeavours
+Missionary

 Four months later, on 8 January 1858 he reached Khartoum in Sudan.
 His assignment was the liberation of enslaved boys and girls.
 There were difficulties including an unbearable climate and sickness as well as the deaths of several of his fellow missionaries; this, added with the poor and derelict conditions that the population faced made the situation all the more difficult.
 He had written to his parents of the conditions and the difficulties that the group faced but remained resolved.
 He witnessed the death of one of his companions and instead of deterring him he remained determined to continue and wrote: "O Nigrizia o morte!" (translation: "Either Africa or death").
 By the end of 1859 three of the five had died and two were in Cairo as Comboni himself grew ill.
 Comboni was in his new surroundings from 1858 until 15 January 1859 when he was forced to return to Verona due a bout of malaria.
 He taught at Mazza's institute from 1861 until 1864.
 He soon worked out fresh strategies for the missions while back in his native land in 1864.
 He visited Saint Peter's tomb in Rome on 15 September 1864 and it was while reflecting before the tomb that he came upon the idea of a "Plan for the Rebirth of Africa" which was a project with the slogan "Save Africa through Africa".
 Four days later, on 19 September, he met with Pope Pius IX to discuss his project.